microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging-CSharp.md

 Keep in mind that the default console log flushes content of a separated thread.
 If your console application is quick you might not see any log.
 This issue is tracked [here](https://github.com/aspnet/Logging/issues/631)

-## High performance logging
+## High Performance Logging

-For high-performance workloads it is recommended to use the [LoggerMessage pattern]( https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/loggermessage).
+For high performance workloads it is recommended to use the [LoggerMessage pattern]( https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/loggermessage).
 It has less computational and memory requirements compared to using ILogger extension methods.